3800 SW Airport Way

 Redmond, OR 97756

 Home canners should also inspect the gaskets on the pressure canner for wear and tear annually.
 Gaskets that are worn, stretched, cracked or hardened should be replaced.
 Depending on use, replacement might be needed every two to five years.
-If worn gaskets are used, the pressure canning process may fail or in some cases, the gasket could “glue” the lid onto the canner!
+If worn gaskets are used, the pressure canning process may fail or in some cases, the gasket could “glue” the lid to the canner!
 Replacement gauges and gaskets for pressure canners are usually available at hardware stores or where canning equipment and supplies are sold.
 Replacement parts can be ordered from the manufacturer or on-line.